robisim74/angular-l10n/doc/spec.md

 </a>
 ```

 >How does it work?
-The algorithm searches the text in the subtree up to a level depth 10.
+The algorithm searches the text in the subtree.
 If there is a depth higher than 4 (in the example above the text to translate has a depth 2), we recommend using pipes.

 ### <a name="3.3"/>3.3 Using Html tags in translation
 If you have Html tags in translation like this: